BradCraftMC/BradCraft/README.md

 # BradCraft
-The official Minecraft Java Edition resource pack dedicated to the YouTuber "bradley richards" Features references, special things and other stuff to spice up Minecraft, Brad style.
+The official Minecraft Java Edition resource pack dedicated to the YouTuber "[bradley richards](https://www.youtube.com/bradleyrichards)".
+Features references, special things and other stuff to spice up Minecraft, Brad style.

 **For versions 1.2 and up, OptiFine is required**

 # How to download
-Click on the releases tab on the right, or click [this link.](https://github.com/5tayer/Bradley-Richards-Pack/releases)
+Click on the releases tab on the right, or click [this link.](https://github.com/5tayer/BradCraft/releases)

 # Credits
 5tayer